tkrop/go-testing/README.md

 ## Requirements for parallel isolated tests

-Running tests in parallel makes test not only faster, but also helps to detect race conditions that else randomly appear in production, when running tests with `go test -race`.
+Running tests in parallel makes test not only faster, but also helps to detect race conditions that else randomly appear in production, by running tests using `go test -race`.

 **Note:** there are some general requirements for running test in parallel:

-1. Tests *must not modify* environment variables dynamically — utilize test specific configuration instead.
+1. Tests *must not modify* environment variables dynamically — utilize test friendly configuration concepts instead.
 2. Tests *must not require* reserved service ports and open listeners — setup services to acquire dynamic ports instead.
-3. Tests *must not share* files, folder and pipelines, e.g. `stdin`, `stdout`, or `stderr` — implement logic by using wrappers that can be redirected and mocked.
+3. Tests *must not share* any files, folders, and pipelines, e.g. `stdin`, `stdout`, or `stderr` — implement logic by using wrappers that can be easily redirected and mocked.
 4. Tests *must not share* database schemas or tables, that are updated during execution of parallel tests — implement test to set up test specific database schemas.
 5. Tests *must not share* process resources, that are update during execution of parallel tests.
-Many frameworks make use of common global resources that make them unsuitable for parallel tests.
+Many frameworks make use of common global resources that make them unsuitable for parallel tests — use frameworks that do not suffer by these flaws.

 Examples for such shared resources in common frameworks are: